pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: String
 - Default value: ""
-- For LDAP simple authentication, the absolute path of the certificate authority file for StartTLS connection.
+- For LDAP simple authentication, the absolute path of the certificate authority file for StartTLS connections.

 ### authentication_ldap_simple_init_pool_size <span class="version-mark">New in v7.1.0</span>